XiaoXueTu555/VTableInspector/README.md

 ## Building the Project
 This project is built using `cmake`

+Or you can just reference `VTableInspector.h` directly in your project, and that's all there is to do

 ## License
 This project is licensed under the **MIT** License.
 See the `LICENSE` file for details.